High-Quality Visually-Guided Sound Separation from Diverse Categories: Method

-In contrast to discriminative approaches that perform the mapping through regression, our proposed DAVIS framework is built on a diffusion model with a T-step diffusion and reverse process.
-The diffusion process is determined by a fixed variance schedule as described in \cref{eq:1} and \cref{eq:2}, which gradually adds noises to the magnitude spectrogram $x_0$ and converts it to latent $x_T$.
-As depicted in \cref{fig: framework}, the reverse process (according to \cref{eq:3} and \cref{eq:5}) of DAVIS is specified by our proposed separation network $\epsilon_\theta$.
-This reverse process iteratively denoises a latent variable $x_T$, which is sampled from a uniform distribution, to obtain a separated magnitude conditioned on the magnitude of the input sound mixture $x^{mix}$ and the visual footage $v$.
-Consequently, the objective of the separation network $\epsilon_\theta$ is to predict the noise $\epsilon$ added at each diffusion timestep during the forward process.
+In contrast to conventional approaches that perform the mapping through regression, our proposed DAVIS framework is built on a diffusion model with a $T$-step diffusion and reverse processes.
+The diffusion process is determined by a fixed variance schedule as described in \cref{eq:1}, which gradually adds noises to the magnitude spectrogram $x_0$ and converts it to latent $x_T$.
+As depicted in \cref{fig: framework}, the reverse process (according to \cref{eq:2} and \cref{eq:3}) of DAVIS is specified by our proposed Separation U-Net $\epsilon_\theta$.
+This reverse process iteratively denoises a latent variable $x_T$, which is sampled from a uniform distribution, to obtain a separated magnitude conditioned on the magnitude of the input sound mixture $x^{mix}$ and the visual stream $v$.
+Consequently, the objective of the Separation U-Net $\epsilon_\theta$ is to predict the noise $\epsilon$ added at each diffusion timestep during forward.